brianglass/anastasis/files/holy_fathers.md

 mso-bidi-font-size:10.0pt">We know that he on the Cross and he in the bosom of the Father is one, as God in the highest and in the grave as united to flesh.
 To whom with one accord we sing as we cry: Blessed is the God of our Fathers.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">Believers, hating the emptying and division of Areios, the diminisher of God, and again the fellow heresy of Sabellios, those enemies of the TrinÂ­ity, we cry: Blessed is the God of our Fathers.</span>
+mso-bidi-font-size:10.0pt">Believers, hating the emptying and division of Areios, the diminisher of God, and again the fellow heresy of Sabellios, those enemies of the Trin­ity, we cry: Blessed is the God of our Fathers.</span>

 <span style="font-size:
 14.0pt;mso-bidi-font-size:10.0pt;color:red;font-style:normal;mso-bidi-font-style:
 italic">Of the Trinity.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">We proclaim you Lord of all teaching with right belief that you are Father of one only Only-begotten Son and acknowledging one right Spirit, proÂ­ceeding from you, equal in nature and co-eternal.</span>
+mso-bidi-font-size:10.0pt">We proclaim you Lord of all teaching with right belief that you are Father of one only Only-begotten Son and acknowledging one right Spirit, pro­ceeding from you, equal in nature and co-eternal.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Ode 8.
-In the furnace IsraelÂ’s Youths.</span>
+In the furnace Israel’s Youths.</span>

 <span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt">The Fathers, moving out, as from head-quarters, from<span style="mso-spacerun: yes">  </span>the inspired teaching of the Apostles and Prophets, proclaimed: Christ, the Lord of all, is one in person, double in natures, double in energies.</span>